100 Journal prompts for women to Awaken Your Creativity

 • How do I feel about expressing myself through art, and why?

-• What kind of impact do I want to leave on the world through my creative endeavors?
+• What kind of impact do I want to leave on the world through my creative endeavours?

-• How do I deal with self-doubt, and how can I push through it?
+• How do I overcome self-doubt, and what strategies can I use to push through it?

 • What is the most important lesson I’ve learned in the last year?